 We want to start with UMobile (watch out Umobile, things are about to get nasty) because…we have been a loyal customer for years.
 So, the other day we tweeted (read: complaining) to UMobile because their line had gone with the wind for 3 days in a row without any explanation from them.

 In our defence, we weren’t being overdramatic because this issue has been brought up many times.
 UMobile users keep complaining but no solution is provided.
-Besides that, when there’s a technical issue occurs, UMobile doesn’t even bother to inform users beforehand.
+Besides that, when a technical issue occurs, UMobile doesn’t even bother to inform users beforehand.

 Moving on, Maxis!
 This telco receives attention not for their internet speed or other technical stuff but because of money!
-Maxis has been accused of stealing money by scamming users many times to the points Malaysian started calling them as a scam company.
+Maxis has been accused of stealing money by scamming users many times to the points Malaysian started calling them a scam company.

-First reason, although Celcom plans look so expensive because the starting price is RM80, you need to know the amount of GB given and the average price for each GB.
+Firstly, although Celcom plans look so expensive because the starting price is RM80, you need to know the amount of GB given and the average price for each GB.
 Just because you see a plan offered at a lower price, that doesn’t mean the said plan is cheaper.
 The average price per GB is probably higher.

-The second reason, Malaysians are categorised as a heavy user data group.
-According to Connected Life study by Kantar TNS, about 82% of Malaysians use the internet for daily video streaming.
 So, based on our lifestyle, Celcom is seen as the most suitable to be used.
 With the highest internet speed and 4G/LTE coverage, video streaming won’t be a problem.

 When it comes to the price, we can see that not all people could afford this telco because the price range is not as wide as UMobile.
 BUT, the main reason we subscribe to these plans is for the internet connection, right?
-Then, would it be better if we actually get what we want?
+Then, would it be better if we get what we want?
 We’re not sure about you but we’d rather pay more.

 Disclaimer: The views, thoughts, and opinions expressed in the text belong solely to the author, and not necessarily to the author's employer, organisation, committee or other group or individual.